Skip to main content

 If you’ve been researching bathroom renovation costs for a while, here’s what’s shifted:

 Prices have increased 5 to 10% from 2025.
-Labour continues to be the biggest driver.
+ABS construction price data confirms that building costs continue to rise, with labour remaining the biggest driver.
 Sydney trades are in high demand, and rates have risen accordingly.

 Waterproofing standards are stricter.
 Compliance requirements have tightened, which adds cost but protects you long-term.
 Don’t cut corners here.